microsoft/live-share/docs/getting-started.md

 5. **Share and collaborate**

     That's it!!
-Your colleague can now use this link to download Project Cascade if they have not already and join the collaboration session with you!
+Your colleague can now use this link to download Visual Studio Real-Time Collaboration if they have not already and join the collaboration session with you!

 ## Joining a collaboration session

-After downloading and installing Project Cascade, follow these steps to join a collaboration session a collegue has sent you.
+After downloading and installing Visual Studio Real-Time Collaboration, follow these steps to join a collaboration session a collegue has sent you.

 1. **Start a discussion with the owner**